 Why is good nutrition so important?

 More than 13 million children in the US go to bed hungry according to the US Department of Agriculture.
-With the impacts of COVID-19, that number is expected to increase greatly.
+With COVID-19, that number has increased.

 Food insecurity can have long-lasting effects on young children, impacting their memory, social and learning skills.